2012 Rakhine State riots: October riots

 Violence between Muslims and Buddhists broke out again in late October.
 According to the Burmese government, more than 80 people were killed, more than 22,000 people were displaced, and more than 4,600 houses burnt.
 The outburst of fighting brought the total number of displaced since the beginning of the conflict to 100,000.

-The violence began in the towns of Min Bya and Mrauk Oo by the Muslims, but spread across the state.
-Though the majority of Rakhine state's Muslims are Rohingya, Muslims of all ethnicities were reported to be targets of the violence in retaliation.
+The violence began in the towns of Min Bya and Mrauk Oo, but spread across the state.
+Muslims of all ethnicities were reported to be targets of the violence in retaliation.
 Several Muslim groups announced that they would not be celebrating Eid al-Adha because they felt the government could not protect them.

 UN Secretary-General Ban Ki-moon issued a statement on 26 October that "the vigilante attacks, targeted threats and extremist rhetoric must be stopped.
 If this is not done ... the reform and opening up process being currently pursued by the government is likely to be jeopardised."
 US State Department spokeswoman Victoria Nuland called on the Burmese government to halt the violence and allow aid groups unrestricted access.
 On 27 October, a spokesperson for Thein Sein acknowledged "incidents of whole villages and parts of the towns being burnt down in Rakhine state", after Human Rights Watch released a satellite image showing hundreds of Muslim buildings destroyed in Kyaukpyu on Ramree Island.
 The United Nations reported on 28 October that 3,200 more displaced people had fled to refugee camps, with an estimated additional 2,500 still in transit.

 In early November, Doctors Without Borders reported that pamphlets and posters were being distributed in Rakhine State threatening aid workers who treated Muslims, causing almost all of its local staff to quit.

 Misleading photographs in the media

 Alleged photographs of crimes against Muslims perpetrated by Buddhists in Rakhine State had been widely circulated during and after the riots.
 Some of the photos were taken from natural disasters, such as pictures of Tibetan Buddhist monks cremating earthquake victims from the 2010 Yushu earthquake, mislabeled as Burmese monks burning Muslims alive.
-These were often circulated through facebook, a popular social media website in Myanmar.
+These were often circulated through Facebook, a popular social media website in Myanmar.

 Aftermath

 Expulsion of Muslims from Sittwe

 After the riots, most of the Muslims from Sittwe were removed by security forces into makeshift refugee camps well away from the city, towards Bangladesh.
 Only few hundred households were left in the ghetto-like Mingalar Ward where they are confined, officially due to security concerns.
-Rakhine Buddhists are calling for further internment and expulsion of Rohingya Muslims towards Bangladesh or the Bay of Bengal who cannot prove three generations of legal residence - a large part of the nearly one million Muslims from the state.
+Rakhine Buddhists called for further internment and expulsion of Rohingya Muslims towards Bangladesh or the Bay of Bengal who cannot prove three generations of legal residence - a large part of the nearly one million Muslims from the state.
 The Sittwe Jama Mosque was reportedly closed.